Gervonta Davis has served his apprenticeship under Floyd Mayweather and is now a Pay Per View star in his own right.

 “He’s going to continue to do his part ain’t no stopping him from reaching the top!

 “He’s trying to be the best version of himself.
-I’m focused on Tank and making the biggest fights for him at 30 and 35.
+I’m focused on Tank and making the most significant fights for him.

 “But he can fight his a– off and has a big future.
-We believe in Tank, and we know what we’re doing over here.
+We believe in Tank and know what we’re doing over here.

 “I mean it when I say he has the best team in boxing,” he added.